albertog3410/sep11-freedom-project/blog/entry02.md

 ### Where I am at Now
 So far in my SEP11 Freedom Project, I had just begun to tinker with my tool <a href="https://kaboomjs.com/">Kaboom</a>, which is a tool that me and my partner, Brianna will use to create our Spanish Platformer Game.
-Being that we are individually tinkering with our tool, my goal for learning about Kaboom is to create a simple interable jumping game where the player can move around.
+Being that we are individually tinkering with our tool, my goal for learning about Kaboom is to create a simple interactable jumping game where the player can move around.
 So far in my time, I learned how to create moving objects that go from one side to another that changes a scene if it collides with the character.
 The code that I used for this was `.onCollide`, `add([])` and `spawnTree()`.
 Along the way, I also learned about other codes that I used to create a short sandbox where you can just repeatly jump, similar to a flappy birds game.